simskij/simskij.github.io/content/projects.md

 type: page
 ---

-Software development is not only my dayjob but also one of my biggest passions.
+Software development is not only my day job but also one of my biggest passions.
 Some of the software projects I pour time into outside of work are:

 {{< project